nitish-raj/searxng-mcp-bridge/README.md

 # SearxNG MCP Bridge Server

 This is a Model Context Protocol (MCP) server that acts as a bridge to a [SearxNG](https://github.com/searxng/searxng) instance.
-It allows compatible clients (like Roo) to perform searches using a configured SearxNG instance via MCP tools.
+It allows compatible clients to perform searches using a configured SearxNG instance via MCP tools.

 ## Quick Start (Using from npm)